radish-es/radishgroup/content/home/about.md

 ---

-The RADish [Research, Advocacy, Design] Group works on place-based legal projects dealing with food, land, governance and open authorship in legal education.
-The group's lead researcher, [Jamie Baxter](../authors/baxter), is based at the Schulich School of Law, Dalhousie University in Halifax, Nova Scotia.
+Our research group works on place-based legal projects dealing with food, land, governance and open authorship in legal education.
+The group is led by [Jamie Baxter](../authors/baxter) and based at the Schulich School of Law, Dalhousie University in Halifax, Nova Scotia.

 See our [current and past projects](#projects), read about [members in the group](#people), and access [recent publications](#publications).
 Some projects are hosted on their own sites--please feel free to explore.